-Relay technician staff augmentation performing maintenance, construction, troubleshooting and emergency operations.
+Relay technician embedded workforce performing maintenance, construction, troubleshooting and emergency operations.

 Installed new conduit, control cables and panels for redundancy protection to a 230/138 kV autotransformer.
 PGE provided total construction management and a team of test engineers.
 This very complex project was completed with only 3 weeks of preparation.

 In supporting a Smart Grid initiative, PGE installed battery monitoring systems in over 185 substations, requiring only 8 weeks.

 Replaced primary generator protection of three combustion turbine generators with SEL-300Gs.

 Performed troubleshooting of an improperly operating sudden pressure relay, including problem duplication and Root-Cause-Analyses studies utilizing relay manufacturer partnership.